IUD Insertion and Removal in Davidson, NC

 An intrauterine device (IUD) is a form of long-term birth control for women.
 A small plastic T-shaped device is inserted into the uterus and can prevent pregnancy for 3 to 10 years depending on the type of IUD.
 An IUD is a highly effective form of birth control, but does not prevent sexually transmitted infections.

-The physicians at Davidson Family Medicine specialize in providing contraception counselling and IUD insertion and removal.
+The physicians at Davidson Family Medicine specialize in providing contraception counseling and IUD insertion and removal.
 Our doctors will help you decide which IUD best fits your lifestyle and needs.
-Learn more about the different IUDs and schedule your consultation today!
+Learn more about the different IUDs and schedule your consultation at our office in Davidson today.

 Insertion and Removal of an IUD